Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

 Can having children help you live longer?
-According to a new study published last week in the Journal of Epidemiology and Community Health, couples without children may be two to four times more likely to die than couples with children–and that may be just the tip of the iceberg.
+According to a study published in the Journal of Epidemiology and Community Health, couples without children may be two to four times more likely to die than couples with children–and that may be just the tip of the iceberg.

 The study also found childless couples were more likely to suffer from mental illness and substance abuse than their child-rearing peers, even when environmental factors, such as age, education levels and income, were taken into consideration.